Bank of America employee accused of stealing nude photos from customer's phone

 According to court documents obtained by ABC13, on Sept.
-14, 2020, 27-year-old Juan Esteban Ramirez took the customer's phone when she asked him for help getting her account information.
+14, 2020, 27-year-old Juan Esteban Ramirez took the customer's phone when she asked him for help getting her account information at the Bank of America location at 7770 Hwy 6 N.

 The woman unlocked her phone and handed it to Ramirez.
 Investigators said later on in the day, the woman noticed messages were sent to an unknown number.